lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 }
 ```

-And that’s all ! we are now able to detect the collisions, so in the ```DummyGame``` class we can change the following lines when we update the camera position:
+And that’s all!
+We are now able to detect the collisions, so in the ```DummyGame``` class we can change the following lines when we update the camera position:

 ```java
 // Update camera position